 GO TELL AUNT RHODY UKULELE TUTORIAL

 Indeed, this Go Tell Aunt Rhody ukulele tutorial is easy with just three chords.
 And it’s even more fun because Jenny plays the song in two keys – C and F. In the key of C, you’ll need these ukulele chords: C, F and G7.
 While in the key of F, you’ll need F, Bb and C7.
 The strumming pattern is also an easy D-DU-D-DU replication (D-down, U-up).
-Finally, melody tab devotees won’t be disappointed because Jenny also does solo ukulele.
+Finally, melody tab devotees won’t be disappointed because Jenny also does solo ukulele or chord melody.

 If you want lyrics and chords sheet for the song, contact us and we’ll email it to you.
 Also, subscribe here and receive weekly newsletters about our featured song and other ukulele lessons.
 Most importantly, you also get sheet music for the week’s ukulele tutorial.

 To learn more about how to play Go Tell Aunt Rhody on ukulele, join us on Facebook.
 Jenny will conduct a Facebook live session for this song later in the week.
 If you miss the live lesson, worry not because you can view the recording on the videos section of our Facebook page.

 THEME SONG FOR A VIDEO GAME